Jin'an Bridge

-The Jin'an Bridge is a suspension bridge near Lijiang, Yunnan, China.
-At 461 m, it is the fourth highest bridge in the world.
+The Jin'an Jinsha River Bridge (Chinese: 金安金沙江大桥) is a suspension bridge near Lijiang, Yunnan, China.
+At 461 m, it is the 5th highest bridge in the world.
 The bridge forms part of the G4216 Chengdu–Lijiang Expressway carrying traffic over the Jinsha River.
 The bridge construction began in 2016, the structure closed in January 2020 and it opened for traffic on 31 December 2020.
 The main span of the bridge is 1386 m.

 The bridge crosses the river 1.4 km upstream from the Jin'anqiao Dam.
 Due to the formation of the reservoir behind the dam, the full clearance to the original river level will not be visible.

 Original design

 The original design of the expressway crossed the Jinsha River 30 km 20 km downstream at the village of Taku.
 The Taku Bridge was also a suspension bridge design.
 The original design was slightly higher crossing 512 m above the river and slightly shorter with a main span of the bridge 1190 m.